sccn/sccn.github.io/others/EEGLAB_and_python.md

 page](/Running_EEGLAB_on_Octave "wikilink") for more information on how to run EEGLAB on Octave.
 The way this Python library works is that it converts Python data structures to Matlab/Octave data structures and vice versa.
-Based on our research it is the simplest and most stable way to run Matlab functions on Python and most EEGLAB functions may be called from within Python using this method.
+Based on our research, it is the simplest and most stable way to run Matlab functions in Python, and most EEGLAB functions may be called from within Python using this method.

 ``` Python